GreatDevelopers/text_to_dxf/README.md

                      the co-ordinates order in the data_file.py.
-Please note that z co-ordinate is not used in the program so you can give only x and y co-ordinates
+Please note that z co-ordinate is not used in the program so you can give only x and y co-ordinates In case of 'L' type, x and y are taken as co-ordinates of a point of line.
+                     In case of 'C' type, x and y are taken as co-ordinates of center of circle and z is taken as radius.

 Note:   Figure specifications need to be separated by Empty line.